chantalsantos7/dfa-challenge-1-airport/docs/domain-models-test-plan.md

 - test that function returns true when the airport is full
 - test that function returns false when the airport is not full
-- test that planes cannot land at the airport when it is full

 4. As an air traffic controller, I want to be able to instruct a plane to take off from the airport, in order to free up space at the airport.